rust-lang/async-book/src/01_getting_started/02_why_async.md

 # Why Async?

-We all love how Rust allows us to write fast, safe software.
+We all love how Rust empowers us to write fast, safe software.
 But how does asynchronous programming fit into this vision?

 Asynchronous programming, or async for short, is a _concurrent programming model_